Designer

 The method of connecting branches and deleting unwanted paths can also be used to switch large sections of workflows between condition branches.

-If there are problems with the workflow design that prevent it from being valid and activated, these issues will be displayed in the error section of the toolbar when the Save workflow button is clicked.
+The system displays any issues with the workflow design that prevent it from being valid and activated, in the error section of the toolbar when you click Save workflow.

 Review the list and correct any of the issues identified to ensure you have a valid workflow design.

-The list of validation issues may contain more problems after the existing ones have been addressed.
-This is due to some issues blocking further validation of other elements of design.
+The list of validation issues may contain further problems after existing issues have been addressed.
+This is due to some issues blocking further validation of other elements of the design.

 Validation messages are not available in the NEAL editor.
-It is necessary to save and switch back to the designer to review the list.
+Instead, save and switch back to Designer to review the list.

 Once you add an element from the toolbar, click on it to reveal its properties.